zhoubihn/tex-labels/README.md

    The following popup menu does not accept `Number + command`:
    ![file-counter menu](images/limited.png "File-counter organizing popup menu.")
    In fact, when you press a digit from `1` to `5`, the corresponding item is directly selected.
-Alternatively, you can press `j`s or `k`s several times to move the cursor up and down, and press `Enter` when you are ready to accept the highlighted item.
+Alternatively, you can press `j`'s or `k`'s several times to move the cursor up and down, and press `Enter` when you are ready to accept the highlighted item.

 ### Working with Multiple Files

 The plugin automatically detects included files using `\include` and `\input` commands.
 To specify a main file (useful for multi-file projects), add this comment to the top of your LaTeX files:
 ```latex
 %!
 Main file: main.tex
 ```